-Car insurance in Alaska is $39 per month for minimum coverage and $140 per month for full coverage, on average.
-The cheapest insurance companies in Alaska are Geico, Western National and State Farm, and getting quotes from several companies can help you find the best deal.
+Car insurance in Alaska costs $39 per month or $470 per year for minimum coverage, on average.
+The cheapest car insurance companies in Alaska are Cincinnati Insurance, USAA, and Country Financial, and getting quotes from several companies can help you find the best deal.

 Average Cost of Car Insurance in Alaska by Category